 This seven-member board shall hear and decide appeals of orders, decisions or determinations made by the Plumbing/Mechanical Inspector relative to the interpretations of the Plumbing and Mechanical code.
 This board also considers applications or persons desiring a plumbing or gas fitters license, to determine the applicants' qualifications and fitness for a license.
 The board also recommends amendments and/or changes to the Plumbing and Mechanical codes.
 Term - 5 years; expires on January 1st.
 Meetings are held as needed at City Hall.

-This twelve-member board keeps the City Council informed as to the needs of its citizens to provide accessibility.
+This board investigates, studies, reviews and analyzes the urban reforestation needs of the City.
 Meetings are held as needed at City Hall.

 Youth Task Force